-PostgreSQL Logging Configuration Query pg_settings - Monitor Database Settings
+PostgreSQL Logging Configuration Query via pg_settings

 PostgreSQL Logging Configuration Query - Monitor Database Settings

-system view.
+This PostgreSQL query provides database administrators with essential insights into logging configuration parameters by querying the pg_settings system view.
 The query specifically targets logging-related settings while filtering out WAL (Write-Ahead Logging) configurations to focus purely on database logging parameters.

 Query Breakdown